Interaction dependence of the Hall response for the Bose-Hubbard triangular ladder: Results

 In the following section we analyze the behavior of the Hall polarization as we vary the parameters of the model to cross from the Meissner superfluid to the biased-chiral superfluid and the vortex superfluid.
 In Fig.~\ref{fig:PH_vs_Jp_transitions} we show $\langle\langle P_H\rangle\rangle$ as a function of $J_\|/J$ for $\chi\in\{0.3\pi,0.5\pi,0.8\pi,0.9\pi\}$ for several values of the interaction, for which the system crosses at least one phase boundary.
 We can observe a very rich behavior, with large values of the Hall response, either negative, or positive, implying the change of sign of the Hall polarization, and a strong dependence on the value of $U/J$.

 We focus first on the divergence-like feature we observe as we approach the phase transition to the vortex or biased phases from the Meissner phase, as we increase $J_\|/J$, e.g.~around $J_\|/J\approx0.7-1.5$ in Fig.~\ref{fig:PH_vs_Jp_transitions}(a), or around $J_\|/J\approx0.2-1.4$ in Fig.~\ref{fig:PH_vs_Jp_transitions}(c).
+In Fig.~\ref{fig:PH_vs_Jp_transitions_U1} we show $\langle\langle P_H\rangle\rangle$ as a function of $J_\|/J$ for $U/J=1$ for the same values of the flux as in Fig.~\ref{fig:PH_vs_Jp_transitions} and the phase transition thresholds are marked with vertical lines.
+We observe that the large increase of the Hall response in the M-SF corresponds to the presence of a phase transition.
 We can understand this behavior already in the non-interacting limit, as in the following.
 For $U/J=0$, the dispersion relation of the Hamiltonian is given by the expression in Eq.~(\ref{eq:dispersion}) for $\Tilde{\Phi}=0$, the lower band exhibits either a single, or a double minimum structure depending on the chosen parameters \cite{HalatiGiamarchi2023}.
 The Meissner phase is characterized by a single minimum, while the vortex and biased-chiral phase by two minima, with the transition threshold being defined by the parameters for which the lower band has a quartic minimum and satisfy the condition $1+4(J_\|/J)\cos(\chi)-4(J_\|/J)^2\sin(\chi)^2=0$.
 However, for the parameters satisfying this condition also the current $\left\langle \boldsymbol{J}_x\right\rangle^\text{eq}$ vanishes, which implies that $P_H^{\text{eq},U=0}$ diverges as we approach the phase boundary from the Meissner phase, due to the change in the structure of the dispersion relation.
 In Fig.~\ref{fig:PH_vs_flux_transitions} we can see the good agreement as we approach the divergence of $P_H^{\text{eq},U=0}$ (black curves) as a function of $\chi$, with the numerical result for weak interactions of $U/J=0.1$ (purple points).